Disclaimer: We are reader supported. If you make a purchase from one of our links, we may earn a small commission, at no cost to you.

 What Makes This Board Stand Out:

-This USA-made fish board is crafted entirely from 100% recycled materials, making it an eco-conscious choice without sacrificing performance.
-Built as a single copolymer unit, it features a textured EVA deck and molded stringers for extra strength and rigidity.
-While it lacks a fiberglass bottom, it still glides smoothly, picks up speed easily, and handles a variety of wave conditions.
+This USA-made fish board is crafted entirely from 100% recycled materials, making it an eco-conscious choice without compromising performance.
+Built as a single copolymer unit, it features a textured EVA deck and molded stringers for added strength and rigidity.
+While it doesn’t have a fiberglass bottom, the board still glides smoothly, picks up speed effortlessly, and handles a variety of wave conditions.

-The Formula Fun comes with Futures twin fins, offering reliable control and responsiveness.
-Although the twin setup limits fin experimentation compared to a quad, the board’s quality construction and durable materials more than compensate.
+The Formula Fun comes with Futures twin fins, providing reliable control and responsiveness.
+Though the twin-fin setup offers fewer customization options than a quad, the board’s durable construction and high-quality materials more than make up for it.

-Even with minor dings or scratches, this board remains sturdy and rideable, allowing you to keep enjoying surf sessions without worry.
-Compact yet robust, it can comfortably support riders up to around 200 lbs.
-Taller surfers, particularly those over 6 feet, may want to explore a longer board for added stability.
+Designed to withstand minor dings and scratches, this board remains sturdy and rideable, letting you enjoy every surf session without worry.
+Compact yet robust, it comfortably supports riders up to around 200 lbs, though taller surfers, especially those over 6 feet, may prefer a longer board for extra stability.

 Pros of this Board